Eisenhower Matrix for Study Planning

 DO FIRST

-• Finish assignment due tomorrow
+• Complete assignment due tomorrow

-• Cram for a test that is happening today
+• Prepare for exam happening today

-• Email professor about an urgent question before a deadline
+• Email professor about deadline extension request

 PLAN THIS WEEK

-• Break down large projects into smaller, manageable tasks
+• Break large projects into weekly milestones

 DELEGATE